Lord-of-Waffles/InfoSec24/Week4Webbed.md

 Finally, number 6: Vulnerable & Outdate Components.
 *What it means*
 Related to the previous item, the more pieces there are in a (security) puzzle, the harder it is to get the full picture.
-If you're system is utilising a bunch of components from different sources, they are likely to not have been built to the same standard of security or even be up to date.
+If your system is utilising a bunch of components from different sources, they are likely to not have been built to the same standard of security or even be up to date.

 *How to prevent it*